Hotel gossip creates career block for hospitality workers

-Gossiping hotel workers can cause career problems for colleagues.
+Gossiping hotel staff can cause significant promotion problems for the colleagues they talk about.

 Workers in the hospitality industry can see their career progress damaged by gossiping colleagues, a new study reveals.